mitgit30/ShellMate/README.md

 In this mode, the system does not improvise.
 It switches out of conversational behavior and follows a deterministic pipeline with explicit validations, approvals, execution steps, and verification.

+### Pillar 3: Builder

+This mode is creative, design-oriented, and conversational at the front.

+It is used for requests such as:

+- build a landing page
+- create a portfolio website
+- design a static marketing site
+- generate a homepage in HTML, CSS, and JavaScript
+- refine an existing generated website

+Builder does not behave like a raw code dump.
+It first understands the website direction, then generates a polished static site, saves the files onto the connected server, and only shows the code when the user explicitly asks for it.

 This separation is the core design decision of the project.

 ## System Model